-In Autumn 2021, the Solicitors Regulation Authority (SRA) introduced the new Solicitors Qualifying Exam (SQE) meaning prospective solicitors are no longer required to take the Legal Practice Course (LPC) or Graduate Diploma in Law (GDL) to become a solicitor.
+In Autumn 2021, the Solicitors Regulation Authority (SRA) introduced the new Solicitors Qualifying Exam (SQE), which is replacing Legal Practice Course (LPC) or Graduate Diploma in Law (GDL) route to become a solicitor

-What are the differences between the SQE, LPC and GDL?
+What are the differences between the SQE and LPC?

-BARBRI offers full and part-time SQE1 Prep courses, which are offered online with the support of a 1:1 Learning Coach.
+BARBRI offers full and part-time SQE1 Prep courses, which are offered online with the full support of a 1:1 learning coach and a fellow student community.
 Video lectures, workbooks and practice lectures will help you to gradually build the knowledge you need to pass the exams first time.